-At Common Ground, we believe that students must begin preparing for college the moment they walk through the door as freshmen.
-Our College and Career staff and student advisors work very deliberately with each student to ensure they have a solid post-high school plan following graduation four years later.
+At Common Ground, we believe that students must begin preparing for college and success after high school the moment they walk through the door as 9th graders.
+Our Student Pathways Team and Guides work deliberately with each student to ensure they have a solid post-high school plan following graduation.
 All students work through a four-year college planning and career development curriculum in their guidance classes.
-In addition to the guidance work, we provide students at all grade levels with a significant college exposure each year.
+In addition to the guidance work, we provide students at all grade levels with significant college and career exploration opportunities each year.
 These exposures are available on a continuous basis in the classroom, on campus with college Admission Officers, and off campus through school trips and "takeover" days.
 We believe that the more information students can access regarding the college-going and admissions process, the better equipped they are to plan for their post-high school endeavors.

-CGHS provides comprehensive support for students and families alike.
-Financial aid and scholarship workshops, one-on-one college sessions, daily guidance classes, and in-home sessions are all services CGHS college office offers to families to ensure the lines of communication is clear when it is time for students to graduate and most into the next chapter of education.
+CGHS provides comprehensive college going support for students and families alike.
+Financial aid and scholarship workshops, one-on-one college sessions, daily guidance classes, and in-home sessions are all services CGHS college office offers to families to ensure the lines of communication are clear when it is time for students to graduate and move into the next chapter of education.